spryker/spryker-docs/docs/scos/user/features/202108.0/order-management-feature-overview/split-delivery-overview.md

 ### Limitation for payment service providers

 Most of payment service providers (PSP) support a single delivery address for a given order, while Split Delivery lets your customers add multiple shipments to the same order.
 In this case, you need to modify the configuration of the online store to let your customers deliver order items to different addresses.
-See [HowTo - Disable Split Delivery in Yves Interface](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-disable-split-delivery-in-yves-interface.html) for information on how to do that.
+For information on how to do that, see [HowTo - Disable Split Delivery in Yves Interface](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-disable-split-delivery-in-yves-interface.html).

 <!--
 ### Product Bundles